 Now, as Pickert nears the 10-year anniversary of her diagnosis, cancer treatment is going through another seismic shift.
-As she pointed out in a well-received essay last year in The New York Times, new targeted therapies are being developed at a record pace.
+As she pointed out in a well-received essay last year in The New York Times, new targeted therapies are being developed The targeted treatment that Pickert received was Herceptin, at a record pace.
 If a specific drug doesn't work for a patient, or when a treatment ceases to be effective, newly developed alternatives are often already available.

-"I was very lucky to have been diagnosed at a time when so many new targeted treatments are becoming available," says Kate Pickert, who received treatment for breast cancer at UCLA."
+"I was very lucky to have been diagnosed at a time when so many new targeted treatments are becoming available," says Kate Pickert, who received treatment for breast cancer at UCLA.